ChromiaProject/postchain-eif/postchain-eif-contracts/WithdrawRequest.md

 // check if event with this hash was already used require(_events[eventProof.leaf] == false, "TokenBridge: event hash was already used");

-// check extraProof for internal consistentcy: leaf hash must match the hashed leaf (we could just compute hashedLeaf, but, oh, well...)
+// check extraProof for internal consistency: leaf hash must match the hashed leaf (we could just compute hashedLeaf, but, oh, well...)
 // the leaf of the extraProof concatenation of eventRootHash and stateRootHash, 64 bytes in total require(Hash.hashGtvBytes64Leaf(extraProof.leaf) == extraProof.hashedLeaf, "Postchain: invalid EIF extra data");